 Bank accounts with multiple owners typically involve married couples, business partners, elderly individuals who need assistance managing expenses, or young people and teenagers whose parents are also owners of the account.

 Want to open a separate account rather than adding users to your current account?
-See our articles on online checking accounts with no opening deposit and how to open a new bank account.
+See our research on online checking accounts with no opening deposit.